n17r4m/mpyx/README.md

 Note: Not widely used, kinda beta, probably over sensationalized.

+This software is still most definitely beta, and feedback is highly welcomed.

 The number of CPU cores in modern computers is increasing at a substantial rate.
 For example, a high end server or workstation may now have up to 64 physical cores, or up to 128 available threads!